Crossrail's arrival at Paddington

 Initially the Elizabeth Line will operate as three separate lines, with passengers changing at Paddington and Liverpool Street.

 Services to Paddington and from Liverpool Street to Shenfield branded TfL Rail have become the Elizabeth Line.
-Bond Street is expected to open in the autumn.
 The central section will cover Paddington to Abbey Wood.
 To go further east or west of these points passengers will have to change at Paddington for the west and Liverpool Street for the east.
 There will be 12 trains per hour in this central section at this stage.

 The third and final stage will see a fully integrated railway and timetable, across the entire Elizabeth Line.
-This will be no later than May 2023.
+This is set for Sunday 21 May 2023.

 Elizabeth Line Trains